-DORA JONES: Well, actually, our programs across six counties here in Talladega.
-We serve approximately 770 children and families and roughly 240 employees.
+DORA JONES: Well, actually, our programs are across six counties here in Talladega.
+We serve approximately 770 children and families with roughly 240 employees.
 And today started early this morning, around 5:00 with parents calling concerned, what can they do with their children because they rely solely on Head Start to provide quality care for them during the day.

-Some of parents are working parents.
+Some of these parents are working parents.
 Some of these parents are parents that are in school.
 They have no other choice and no alternatives for childcare.

 CORNISH: And so, walk us through some of those phone calls.
 What were they saying?

 JONES: When are you all gonna open?
 Why did you close?
 Why didn't you all let us know before now that you were gonna close?
 What day will you open back?
 When can we bring our children back?
 What are we supposed to do with our children in the meantime?
-It's been just an array of questions and parents out of concerns, I had just finished talking to a parent that has classes at one of the local colleges and has no (unintelligible) to childcare.
+It's been just an array of questions and parents out of concerns, I had just finished talking to a parent that has classes at one of the local colleges and has no source of childcare.

 Of course, I've been making referrals to as many places as I can, but the opportunity for them to get in on such short notice is very limited.
 And our biggest concern here is that they're gonna leave these children in unsafe settings, unlicensed home care facilities or some of them may even leave children at home.
-We have a lot of parents that attain themselves.
+We have a lot of parents that are teens themselves.

 Will they be in the service of anyone that's gonna provide meals for them, look after them properly, keep them safe?
-I mean, we have so many concerns and very few answers to give people that's satisfactory to help them to give them any relief at this time.
+I mean, we have so many concerns and very few answers to give people that's satisfactory to help them, to give them any relief at this time.

 CORNISH: Now, not every Head Start program in the country is being forced to close due to the government shutdown.
 Can you talk about why programs like yours have been more affected than some others?